vbotka/ansible-linux-postinstall/docs/source/guide-tasks/wpasupplicant-ex1.rst

    wpa_supplicant@.service                disabled

 .. note::
-   * ``wpa_supplicant.service`` uses :index:`D-Bus`, recommended for
+   * ``wpa_supplicant.service`` uses D-Bus, recommended for NetworkManager.
-     :index:`NetworkManager`.

-   * When :index:`systemd-networkd` is used disable NetworkManager.
+   * When *systemd-networkd* is used disable NetworkManager.
    * See :ref:`ug_task_networkmanager_ex1`

 .. warning::
-   * This role doesn't test whether a service is already used by other interface or not.
+   * This role doesn't test whether a service is already used by other interfaces or not.
 It's necessary to disable such services and make sure corresponding wpa_supplicants are not running.
 Otherwise the restart of such service will crash.